 By the age of 35 I decided I had enough of working for someone.
 Although I was scared of leaving the comforts of a handsome income, I also knew I'd regret not finally giving entrepreneurship a go in my 30s.
 Unlike being a nubile 22 year old, I was an industry veteran in finance with an MBA and a large financial safety net thanks to all those years of savings.
 What was there to lose except for everything?

 Major props goes to those who start businesses after becoming a parent.
 If I ever become a father I think I'd be so focused on not messing parenthood up that I'd leave little-to-no time for entrepreneurship.
 As a result, my chances of making it as an entrepreneur would be slim-to-none.
 I'm a very focused individual who is unwilling to fail due to a lack of effort.

-As soon as I left Corporate America, I began writing twice as much on Financial Samurai.
+As soon as I left Corporate America in 2012, I began writing twice as much on Financial Samurai.
 I created a brandable product on how to negotiate a severance package within the first four months of being free.
-Coincidence or not, as soon as the book launched traffic more than doubled every month since.
-Although income from the book is still only a measly $1,000-$1,500 a month on average, total online income streams grew to the point where it’s now greater than my current passive income streams.
-I think I’m dreaming most of the time.
+It's now newly updated and sells $5,000 worth a month.

 Because working for a corporation felt like the easy way to make money, I also wanted to prove that I could make six figures on my own.
 It took four years of consistent effort, but I can check this goal of my list thanks to my websites.
 If you are thinking about going off on your own, please establish an online presence by at least registering your name and building your profile.
 A good idea might not come for a while, but I trust that if you think long enough something will appear.